-45. Whenever the opinion of any living person is relevant, the grounds on which such opinion is based are also relevant.
+45. Whenever the opinion of any living person is relevant, the grounds on which Grounds of opinion, when such opinion is based are also relevant. relevant.

 An expert may give an account of experiments performed by him for the purpose of forming his opinion.